abdullah-al-masud/msdlib/README.md

     License
 </h2>

-MIT License has been issued for this library.
+MIT open source License has been issued for this library.
 <br>